panoply/syncify/readme.md

 </summary>
 <p>

 The `metafields` option refers to a directory within your project which can contain global JSON metafield files.
-Syncify supports metafield sync capabilities using a simple directory > file based approach, where sub-directories represent metafield a `namespace` value, JSON files contained within represent metafield `key` values and the contents files the JSON to be written to you store.
+Syncify supports metafield sync capabilities using a simple **directory** > **file** based approach, where sub-directory names represent a metafield a `namespace` value.
+JSON file names contained within represent a metafield `key` and their contents the value.

 <table>
   <thead>